geektechniquestudios/LibrarianAPI/README.md

 ---

 I made this before I properly learned about interfaces, so this is definitely not the best implementation for this function.
 However, it is functional and bug free.
-But be warned, **this is digital garbage**
+So be warned, **this is basically digital garbage**

 ---